chunkypixel/atari-dev-studio/README.md

 ### Sprite Editor [preview]
 Atari Dev Studio includes a simple and easy to use Sprite Editor allowing you to create sprites, tiles and other objects for use in your projects.
 It has the following features:
-* New Project wizard allowing you to select the size, region (palette) and total colors of your sprites
+* New Project wizard allowing you to select the size, region (NTSC or PAL palettes) and total colors of your sprites for either the 2600 or 7800
 * Load and Save projects allowing you to save and come back to on-going work
 * Editing features such and palette selector, zoom, pen, eraser, fill and move modes
 * Ability to manage your sprites in a sortable list with options to copy, paste, duplicate, resize and delete
+* Ability to set
 * Export sprites to .png files - either selected or all (compatible with 7800basic 3+1 and 12+1 image requirements)

 ![Sprite Editor](images/ataridevstudio-spriteeditor.png)

 The Sprite Editor is based on [Spritemate](http://spritemate.com) by Ingo Hinterding ([GitHub](https://github.com/Esshahn/spritemate)) and was suggested by RandomTerrain for inclusion in Atari Dev Studio.
 I have customised the source to provide the required features necessary for editing sprites, tiles and objects for the Atari platforms.
 This work is currently in preview and will be on-going until all required features have been added.

-> Note: The Sprite Editor is currently configured for working with 7800basic images.

 ### Settings
 There are a number of compiler, emulator and editor configuration options available in Atari Dev Studio which can be changed via the **Settings** (Preferences -> Settings -> Extensions -> Atari Dev Studio).